argraindas/time-manager/documentation/plan.md

-- Create Card
-    + statuses: open, finished, closed
-    + It has tasks
-    + Different users can by assigned to card
-    You can add and remove tasks
-    Category can by assigned

-- Create Task
-    statuses: new, in progress, done, rejected

-- TODO: only authorized user (that is assigned or is creator) can create tasks

-- user id change to uuid

-- User can be assign to task
+- Make pusher broadcast notification for active user (like fb online friends right sidebar. use Participate event)

+- Make pusher broadcast when someone is typing (whisper)

+- When user adds/removes task other users should see that dynamically Make pusher broadcast when someone dynamically added something (private channel)

-- User will get notification when task is assigned
+- User will get notification when he is assigned to card

 - All related users will get notifications when task is completed

-- Admin can manage tasks
+- Creator can change card status (only creator)

+- User id changed to uuid

-- In Admin area you can manage categories and records
+- In Admin area you can manage all cards and categories

 - Go to Admin area must be stored in session and display accordingly